telerik/teststudio-docs/docs/automated-tests/load/configuring-load-tests-quick-guide.md

 6. For detailed guidance on identifying and adding dynamic targets, see the blog post on [custom dynamic targets in load tests](https://www.telerik.com/blogs/custom-dynamic-targets-in-load-tests).

-### Additional Settings
+## Additional Settings

 7. Add think times to simulate real user behavior, such as delays between page loads and actions.
 Modify these settings as detailed in the [modifying tests section](/automated-tests/load/designing-load-tests/modifying-tests#addremovechange-the-think-times).

-### Running the Load Test
+## Running the Load Test

 8. Initially, run the test with 1 user for 1 minute to ensure the profile is correctly set up.
 Once confirmed, increase the number of users as needed.
+See additional details for [load test settings](/automated-tests/load/designing-load-tests/test-settings).

 9. Follow the [best practices](/automated-tests/load/running-load-test/best-practices) for running load tests.

-### Additional Resources
+## Additional Resources
 - [Test Studio Step-by-Step: Load Testing](https://www.telerik.com/blogs/test-studio-step-by-step-load-testing)
 - [Start Load Testing.
 Now.
 Really.](https://www.telerik.com/blogs/start-load-testing-now-really)
 - [Designing Load Tests with Test Studio and Fiddler Everywhere in 6 Easy Steps](https://www.telerik.com/blogs/designing-load-tests-test-studio-fiddler-6-easy-steps)